noglitchyo/middleware-collection-request-handler/README.md

 ### Description

-Request handler implementing the [RequestHandlerInterface](https://github.com/php-fig/http-server-handler/blob/master/src/RequestHandlerInterface.php) and able to manage a collection of middlewares implementing the [MiddlewareInterface](https://github.com/php-fig/http-server-middleware/blob/master/src/MiddlewareInterface.php).
+PSR-7 Request Handler implementing the [RequestHandlerInterface](https://github.com/php-fig/http-server-handler/blob/master/src/RequestHandlerInterface.php)
+and able to manage a collection of Middlewares implementing the [MiddlewareInterface](https://github.com/php-fig/http-server-middleware/blob/master/src/MiddlewareInterface.php).

-This request handler attempts to provide interoperability to process a collection of middlewares and give the possibility to define the strategy on how middlewares will be processed.
+It comes with a set of middleware collections using different strategy on how to provide the middlewares to the RequestHandler, and also provide a dead simple collection interface to implement in a glimpse your own strategy.

+### Goals

+- Simplicity
+- Interoperability

 ### Getting started

 #### Requirements

-- PHP 7.3
+- PHP >= 7.3

 #### Installation